akitaonrails/rinhabackend-rails-api/README.md

 The goal of this version was to make a fully Rails API based app, with enough speed optimizations without completely breaking the framework.
 Some tricks are not recommended for real production usage, but it leverages the fact that this is a performance oriented challenge.

+This version is OVERENGINEERED.
+I already missed the deadline anyway, so I went all in in experimentation.
+Because we are CPU limited, it just don't fit.
+If you want a version 2x better in performance, try [@lazaronixon](https://github.com/lazaronixon/rinha_de_backend/).
+My version achieves just shy over 11k inserts, his version goes all the way to 36k.

 To run this application:

     docker-compose up